From 9 September 2024 new regulations apply to the registration of deaths where the coroner is not involved.

 How to register a death

-If the death took place outside South Gloucestershire you can still provide us with details.
-We will pass the information you provide to the registrar for that area.
-They will register the death and send you the form for the funeral director.
+If you prefer you can provide us with details and we will pass the information on to the registrar for that area.

 Documents needed